writethedocs/www/docs/conf/vilnius/2019/sponsors/prospectus.rst

 The following options are suggested sponsorship levels.
 We are happy to discuss adjustments and custom packages.

-These package prices apply to the Portland conference only.
-Look here for :doc:`prices </conf/prague/2018/sponsors/prospectus/>` for the European conference.
-Ask us about discounted packages for sponsoring both conferences.
+These package prices apply to the Vilnius conference only.
+Look here for :doc:`prices </conf/prague/2019/sponsors/prospectus/>` for the Prague conference.

 First Draft
 -----------